sayanee/build-podcast/readme.md

 > Computers are like a bicycle for our minds. ~ Steve Jobs

 Most importantly, [Build Podcast](http://build-podcast.com) is a direct reflection of my personal journey into the vibrant world of technology throughout the [layers of abstraction in modern computing](https://twitter.com/sayanee_/status/277641534441136128).
 Each week, I discipline myself to go in depth into just one tool and in the process, share it with the entire world.

-If you found it useful, [i would be so happy to hear it](http://twitter.com/sayanee_) and get your ideas on improvements!
+If you found Build Podcast useful, [i would be so happy to hear it](http://twitter.com/sayanee_) and get your ideas on what technology tool I should next pick up!

 ##Equipment and tools used for capturing and editing: